Friends of Joyce Park

 Kenn Kuester Memorial Event

-The emphasis for Educators Day is on home school groups, and classroom groups, but the general public is welcome as well.
-If an Educator/Leader lets us know what time their group will be coming, we will arrange to have someone available to guide them from station to station.
-Phone MLHE Director Sara Keller (269 788-2027), or Cindy Langenberg (517 643-0184).
+The emphasis for Educators Day (both Thursday and Friday) is on home school groups, and classroom groups, but the general public is welcome as well.
+If an Educator/Leader tells us what time their group will be coming, we will arrange to have someone available to guide them from station to station.

 Founders Day is a casual day.
 Tents, and most displays, will still be up.
-It is our day to remember our founder, Kenn Kuester, and other early participants.
+It is our day to remember our founder, Kenn Kuester, other early participants, and the 30 years of Fall Color Cruise and Island Festival in general.
+Think of this as a class or family reunion to reminisce about the former three day Grand Ledge festival.
+Participants, presenters, volunteers, others who were involved in the festival, or if you just visited the festival and remember it fondly come join us . . . . family, friends, neighbors, and the general public are all welcome.
 Period dress is optional.
 Fires will be going.
 You are welcome to bring a picnic, or something to roast over the fire (we are not licensed to provide food to the general public).
-Even though the day is primarily geared toward past, and present, MLHE participants, presenters, and volunteers, others who were involved in the festival, family, friends, neighbors, and the general public are all welcome.

 Additional Events Space